alexbalmus/dci_java_playground/README.md

 # A DCI-inspired Approach For Java

+Note: if you arrived at this page after following the discussion on https://groups.google.com/g/object-composition/c/YM0UNIIx_b8 then it's important to know that the wrapper approach previously found here was moved (and improved) to this other project: https://github.com/alexbalmus/euw
+.
+The current approach described on this page is a different and simpler one.
+Read on to find out.

 Inspired from Andreas Söderlund's DCI tutorial for TypeScript: https://blog.encodeart.dev/series/dci-typescript-tutorial

 If you are new to Data-Context-Interaction, then it's recommended you read the following article first: